typpo/quickchart/README.md

 }
 ```

+**Go to  the full [QuickChart documentation](https://quickchart.io/documentation) to learn more.
+See [gallery](https://quickchart.io/gallery/) for examples.**

 ## Configuring your chart

-**See [full QuickChart documentation](https://quickchart.io/documentation) for more information and examples.**

 The chart configuration object is based on the popular Chart.js API.
-Check out the [Chart.js documentation](https://www.chartjs.org/docs/latest/charts/) for more information on how to customize your chart, or see [QuickChart documentation](https://quickchart.io/documentation#parameters) for API options.
+Check out the [Chart.js documentation](https://www.chartjs.org/docs/2.9.4/charts/) for more information on how to customize your chart, or see [QuickChart documentation](https://quickchart.io/documentation#parameters) for API options.

-QuickChart includes several Chart.js plugins that allow you to add chart annotations, data labels, and more: `chartjs-plugin-datalabels`, `chartjs-plugin-annotation`, `chartjs-plugin-piechart-outlabels`, `chartjs-chart-radial-gauge`, `chartjs-chart-box-and-violin-plot `, `chartjs-plugin-doughnutlabel`, and `chartjs-plugin-colorschemes`.
+QuickChart includes many Chart.js plugins that allow you to add chart annotations, data labels, and more: `chartjs-plugin-datalabels`, `chartjs-plugin-annotation`, `chartjs-plugin-piechart-outlabels`, `chartjs-chart-radial-gauge`, `chartjs-chart-box-and-violin-plot `, `chartjs-plugin-doughnutlabel`, and `chartjs-plugin-colorschemes`.

 ### Chart.js v3